 10. Many individuals with ASD, including high functioning individuals may lack motor skills, balance, and upper trunk strength.

 It is possible that although someone is high functioning and has accomplished many skills, motor skills may be significantly lacking.
 Motor skills necessary to ride a bike, catch a ball, hike or play basketball may be difficult due to poorly controlled balance and muscle control, a common characteristic of ASD.
 The lack of motor control may put them at risk of injury or suffocation, especially if the individual needs restrained.

 Learn more about de-escalation techniques and how to prevent a full-blown crisis.
-Schedule a first responder training, (LE, FIRE, EMS), titled “Dealing with Autism and Neurodevelopmental Challenges in Public Safety” with Dr. Nancy Musarra today.
+Schedule time with Dr. Musarra to come speak with your group or school.
+Or, schedule time to attend her first responder training, (LE, FIRE, EMS), titled “Dealing with Autism and Neurodevelopmental Challenges in Public Safety” with Dr. Nancy Musarra today.